-Citing Flexibility, Broadband Breakfast Panelists Double-Down in Support for Infrastructure Bill
+Citing Flexibility, Panelists Double-Down in Support for Infrastructure Bill

 Infrastructure

-Citing Flexibility, Broadband Breakfast Panelists Double-Down in Support for Infrastructure Bill
+Citing Flexibility, Panelists Double-Down in Support for Infrastructure Bill

 Panel with broadband and wireless industry lobbyists wrestle with need for symmetrical internet, and press for fiber.